 4. Where can a new Facebook Ad Manager find jobs online?

-5. How much can a beginner Facebook Ad Manager except to make in the beginning?
-How much can they expect to make after one full-year of freelance writing?
+5. How much can a beginner Facebook Ad Manager expect to make in the beginning?
+How much can they expect to make after one full year of freelance writing?
 How much can a well-established Facebook Ad Manager make per day?